za3k/short-programs/README.md

 ---
 Print a random line out of a file

+record-shell
+---
+Records all interactive shells using [script](https://en.wikipedia.org/wiki/Script_(Unix)).
+To use, add the magic line given to the top of your .bashrc (record-shell works on all shells, but the invocation line may need to be changed slightly for each shell)

+Note that this can record SSH sessions, sudo session etc fine.
+However by default it does not include input (typed passwords etc).

+Records to /var/log/console-recording/$USER/$DATE.log

 retry
 ---
 Retry a command 5 times or until it succeeds